ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-31-aws-kms-hsm.md

 # CloudHSM

-CloudHSM is a single tenant hardware security module that you can place in a VPC and integrated with with S3, EBS, EC2, Redshift & RDS.
-There is very limited integration with AWS services.
+CloudHSM is a single tenant hardware security module that you can place in a VPC.
+There is very limited integration with AWS services with only Oracle, MS SQL and Redshift well supported; S3, KMS and EBS encryption are possible but integration applications must be written.

 AWS does not have access to the contents of your module.
+If you loose the keys, they are lost if you did not have a copy.

 CloudTrail integration is supported.
 Syslog is as well.

-CloudHSM would be great if you need FIPS 140-2 validation and don't mind fixed cost of $16.5k per moduled.
-And you are responsible for the HA part so really you need 2 HSM... with a cost of $33k.
-And a $5k setup fee per region.
+CloudHSM would be great if you need FIPS 140-2 validation and don't mind fixed cost of $5k per module.
+And you are responsible for the HA part so really you need 2 HSM... with a cost of $10k.
+And a $5k setup fee per region plus an hourly fee.

-However, if you loose the keys, they are lost if you did not have a copy.
+The HSM does work with peered VPC as well.

 ## HSM or KMS ?